BeardoMattix/Book-Search-Engine/README.md

 ## Contributions :

-    Contributions, issues, and feature requests are welcome!
+    Contributions, issues, and feature requests are welcome.

 ## Questions :